Call Detail

 INSURANCE

-The venue shall maintain insurance coverage for all works included in the exhibition only while on its premises.
+The venue shall maintain insurance coverage for all work included in the exhibition only while on its premises.

 The artists are responsible for providing insurance coverage for their work while in transit to the venue.